 This helps Read & Write Learners in several ways.
 First, it puts the information into words (which they, themselves have written down).
 Secondly, they will be more likely to remember their own definitions and explanations of what the diagram contained then what the textbook had written.
 And finally, during an exam they will be able to explain a chart or recall the important parts of a diagram that they would otherwise struggle to remember.

 If you or your child is a Read & Write Learner, and you have a suggestion for us to add to the list we’d love to hear it!
 Tell us here.

 A cautionary note

-Unfortunately, most people don’t fit perfectly into one of the four learning style categories.
+Most people don’t fit perfectly into one of the four learning style categories.
 Most students have a combination Learning Style!

 So, what does this mean?
 It means that your child should explore different ways of learning and choose to use the ones that they find most useful.